IoBuilders/truffle-contract-size/README.md

 ### Check maximum contract sizes

-The plugin can be used to check that the smart contracts aren't bigger than the allowed maximum contract size of the Ethereum Mainnet (24 kb).
+The plugin can be used to check that the smart contracts aren't bigger than the allowed maximum contract size of the Ethereum Mainnet (24 KiB = 24576 bytes).
 For example this can be used, to make a CI/CD pipeline fail, if a contract is bigger than allowed.

 ```bash
 truffle run contract-size --checkMaxSize
 ```

 If another size limit than the default one should be checked, it can be given as argument to the option.
-For example to set the maximum to 48 kb the following command can be used:
+For example to set the maximum to 48 KiB the following command can be used:

 ```bash
 truffle run contract-size --checkMaxSize 48